Gibraltar pound

 The pound (sign: £; ISO code: GIP) is the currency of Gibraltar.
-It is pegged to – and exchangeable with – sterling at par value.
+It is pegged to – and exchangeable with – British pound sterling at par value.
 Coins and banknotes of the Gibraltar pound are issued by the Government of Gibraltar.

 History

 Until 1872, the currency situation in Gibraltar was complicated, with a system based on the real being employed which encompassed British, Spanish and Gibraltarian coins.
 From 1825, the real (actually the Spanish real de plata) was tied to the pound at the rate of 1 Spanish dollar to 4 shillings 4 pence (equivalent to 21.67 pence today).
 In 1872, however, the Spanish currency became the sole legal tender in Gibraltar.
 In 1898, the Spanish–American War made the Spanish peseta drop alarmingly and the pound was introduced as the sole currency of Gibraltar, initially in the form of British coins and banknotes.

 In 1898, sterling coin was made sole legal tender, although the Spanish peseta continued in circulation until the Spanish Civil War.
 Since 1927, Gibraltar has issued its own banknotes and, since 1988, its own coins.
 Gibraltar decimalised in 1971 at the same time as the UK, replacing the system of 1 pound = 20 shillings = 240 pence with one of 1 pound = 100 (new) pence.